-It is recommended that a dedicated network interface be used for Content Gateway cluster communication, except when the host is a V-Series appliance, in which case the P1 (eth0) interface is recommended.
+edicated network interface be used for Content Gateway cluster communication, except when the host is a V-Series appliance, in which case the P1 (eth0) interface is recommended.

 In a proxy hierarchy, the nodes in the cluster cannot be a mixture of HTTP parents and children; you must configure each node in a Content Gateway cluster as a single node in the hierarchy because they share a common configuration.